 - When you are ready, continue south along the lane away from the Wildlife Centre towards the car park and onto an old railway line that is now a cycle track and access road to the centre.
 This lane eventually brings you out on the western edge of Cilgerran.
 Turn left and follow the main road until you see the turning on your left for Dolbadau car park.

 - Those who prefer a very easy route can walk to and from the Wildlife Centre along the old railway line.
-It is relatively flat and suitable for multi-users.
-And those who prefer a more challenging walk might like to link this walk with its companion, the Cilgerran Gorge walk.
+It is relatively flat and suitable for a range of abilities.
+And those who prefer a more challenging walk might like to link this walk with its companion, the Cilgerran Gorge Circular Walk.